Product design

 Challenge

-Integrating the new brand into marketing was a slow and steady long-term and incremental project.
-For each new marketing endeavor, branding had to be interpreted, iterated upon and implemented on each outreach basis.
+Maintaining consistency in integrating the new brand intro marketing was the most complex part of the process.
+For each endeavor, branding was interpreted, iterated upon, and implemented on each channel.
 From completely revamping photography guidelines on Instagram to user research copy composing, we slowly built up a visual and semantic voice.
-Maintaining consistency across this iterative cycle was the most complex part of the process.

 Approach